Skip to content

 ## Indexing

-ClickHouse employs various indexing techniques, such as primary key and skip indexes, to speed up query execution and data retrieval.
+ClickHouse® employs various indexing techniques, such as primary key and skip indexes, to speed up query execution and data retrieval.
 The primary key index allows for efficient point lookups and range queries, while skip indexes help in quickly skipping over large chunks of data that do not match query conditions, thus reducing the overall query time.

 ## Node

-In the context of a distributed Data Warehouse for ClickHouse® cluster, a node refers to an individual instance that stores and processes a portion of the data.
+In the context of a distributed Data Warehouse for ClickHouse® cluster (also called "deployment"), a node refers to an individual instance that stores and processes a portion of the data.
 Each node participates in data distribution, query execution, and replication to ensure balanced load, fault tolerance, and high availability.
 Nodes communicate with each other to coordinate tasks, execute queries in parallel, and maintain synchronized data replicas.
 They are configured with specific settings to define their roles and manage resources, allowing the cluster to scale and perform efficiently.

 ## Replica set